Sexual Harassment

 - Telling sexually offensive jokes about someone's sexual activity, sexual orientation or gender

-- Physical behaviour, including unwelcome sexual advances and touching
+- Unwelcome sexual advances and touching

 - Asking questions about someone's sex life